ForestAdmin/agent-nodejs/docs/agent-customization/search.md

 ![Extended search call to action](../assets/search-bar-extended.png)

-When not defined otherwise by the [datasource](../datasources/README.md), the search behavior is to attempt to search within columns of the collection (in normal mode), or columns of the collection and columns of direct relations
+When not defined otherwise by the [datasource](../datasources/README.md), the search behavior is to attempt to search within columns of the collection (in normal mode), or columns of the collection of direct relations (in extended mode).

 ## Default behavior